jscoq/jscoq/README.md

 From Coq Require Import List.Lists.
 ```

-#### Development version
+#### Development Version

+Development for 0.9 takes place in the `js-worker` branch.
+A preview
-A preview release of jsCoq 0.9 for Coq 8.6 is available at:
+release of jsCoq 0.9 is available at:

 <https://x80.org/rhino-trunk/>

-Note that the version in this link is usually not stable.
+Note that the version in this link is very unstable.
+Big structural
+changes are happening in 0.9, please drop a mail to the mailing list
+if you plan to contribute.

 Previous Coq versions such as 8.5 can be accessed as: